rhizomatics/signalk-esl-plugin/README.md

 ** BETA - basic functionality, limited vendor/product support **

-A SignalK plugin to display data from SignalK paths, APIs and plugins on Electronic Shelf Labels over a Bluetooth Low Energy (BLE) connection.
+A SignalK plugin to display data from SignalK paths, APIs and plugins on Electronic Shelf Labels over a Bluetooth Low Energy (BLE) connection using simple SVG templates.

 Electronic Shelf Labels (ESLs) are [eInk](https://en.wikipedia.org/wiki/E_Ink) devices that consume very little battery energy, presuming they are not constantly updated - the battery is used only when the display changes, and a periodic BLE check for incoming changes.
 Perfect for info that changes only once or twice a day, like tidal information.